MA2QL: A Minimalist Approach to Fully Decentralized Multi-Agent Reinforcement Learning: Experiments

 \subsection{Multi-Agent MuJoCo}

 Multi-agent MuJoCo has become a popular environment in cooperative MARL for \textit{continuous} action space.
-We choose three robotic control tasks: 2-agent HalfCheetah, 3-agent Hopper, and 3-agent Walker2d.
-To investigate continuous action space in both partially and fully observable environments, we configure 2-agent HalfCheetah and 3-agent Hopper as fully observable, and 3-agent Walker2d as partially observable.
-For both IQL and MA2QL, we use DDPG \citep{lillicrap2015continuous} as the alternative of DQN to learn a Q-network and a deterministic policy for each agent to handle continuous action space.
+We choose three robotic control tasks: $2 \times 3$ HalfCheetah, $3 \times 1$ Hopper, and $3 \times 2$ Walker2d.
+To investigate continuous action space in both partially and fully observable environments, we configure $2 \times 3$ HalfCheetah and $3 \times 1$ Hopper as fully observable, and $3 \times 2$ Walker2d as partially observable.
+More details and results on multi-agent MuJoCo are available in Appendix \ref{app:exp} and \ref{app:results} respectively.
+For both IQL and MA2QL, we use DDPG \citep{lillicrap2015continuous} as the alternative to DQN to learn a Q-network and a deterministic policy for each agent to handle continuous action space.
+Here we abuse the notation a little and still denote them as IQL and MA2QL respectively.

 In comparison to discrete action space, training multiple cooperative agents in continuous action space still remains challenging due to the difficulty of exploration and coordination in continuous action space.
 Thus, the evaluation on these multi-agent MuJoCo tasks can better demonstrate the effectiveness of decentralized cooperative MARL methods.
 As illustrated in Figure~\ref{fig:mujoco}, in all the tasks, we find that MA2QL consistently and significantly outperforms IQL while IQL struggles.
 We believe the reason is that the robotic control tasks are much more dynamic than MPE and the non-stationarity induced by simultaneous learning of IQL may be amplified, which makes it hard for agents to learn effective and cooperative policies.
 On the other hand, alternate learning of MA2QL can deal with the non-stationarity and sufficiently stabilize the environment during the learning process, especially in HalfCheetah and Hopper, where MA2QL stably converges to much better performance than IQL.
 According to these experiments, we can verify the superiority of MA2QL over IQL in the continuous action space.